MikeTestor/Gallows2/README.md

 # Gallows2
 My first contribution to GitHub.
-Gallows2 works but will be improved in the coming weeks ... (written 21-01-2020)
+Gallows2 (C#) works but will be improved in the coming weeks ... (written 21-01-2020)